zibrahims/zibrahims.github.io/README.md

 ## Repository Commits to Main

+The following have been set up to keep files up to date:

+- Gitignore to ignore index files
+- SW files are in the repository root. pre-commit hook to copy them to `_site`
+- TODO: Append pre-commit hook for images

 In order to upload files to the hosted website and back them up physically, a few helper scripts have been written.
 They should be executed as follows:

 1. Commit & Copy **One** Markdown Files: `gcommit-md-xxx`